binsync/varbert_api/README.md

-# VarBERT
+# VAR Model
-Predict variable names for your favorite decompiler.
+Predict variable names for your favorite decompiler with the Variable Annotation Recommendation Model!
 Model available for IDA.
 Ghidra coming soon!

 ## Setup